 When can a medication be tested?

 When a pharmaceutical company has a new medication they would like to test in a clinical trial, a request is submitted by the company to the U.S. Food and Drug Administration (FDA).

 Before the FDA grants permission to conduct a clinical trial, they will verify that the pharmaceutical company has already done extensive laboratory research regarding the new medication.
-Only then will the FDA allow a newly proposed medication to be tested with humans.
+Only then will the FDA allow a newly proposed medication to be tested on humans.

 Any person with the condition being studied who meets all of the study specific criteria can volunteer to participate in a trial.
-Every trial has very specific requirements such as age, sex, weight, and a specific diagnosed medical condition.
+Every trial has very specific requirements, such as age, sex, weight, and a specific diagnosed medical condition.

 The doctor overseeing the clinical trial reviews each potential participant’s medical history to determine if the person is eligible.
 Known side effects and potential risks, as well as all study procedures, will be thoroughly explained to potential participants by either the physician or the study coordinator prior to participation.